jtschoonhoven/resume/README.md

 I was asked to join the Global Team to design and build the systems needed to translate Lyft into new languages.
 I met with dozens of stakeholders and am the sole author of the official tech spec that now details a full year of engineering work that will affect nearly every team at Lyft. the executive team has named this project a priority for 2018.

 I am the lead engineer working on the Translation Service and related libraries and tooling.
-I designed and created these systems from scratch, and also advice the engineering organization on how to use them effectively.
+I designed and created these systems from scratch, and also advise the engineering organization on how to use them effectively.
 I am the author of our developer guide to translation and localization.

 ### Lyft, Internal Tools Team